germanbook/Assignment2/README.md

 Limitations
 ----------------------
 The lists do not have sorting capability, users are expected to use the search function.
-The app does not have authentication function.
+The app does not have an authentication function.
 Patients cannot be searched by doctor, that is out of the scope for this app.